 Owned by a local family that provides support to local villages, the Tahuayo Lodge is regarded as one of the best experiences in Amazonia.
 The lodge is featured in National Geographic and Outpost Magazine, is consistently ranked excellent on Trip Advisor, and is a supporter of the International Ecotourism Society and Rainforest Conservation Fund.
 Considering all that’s included, it’s also one of the best rates we’ve seen in the Amazon.

 Best Time for Animals and Amazon Tours

-You’re best option is to visit an Amazon Rainforest lodge over 100 km from Iquitos to see amazing animals and plants, such as the Tahuayo Lodge mentioned above as there won’t be much closer in because of the city’s impact on surrounding forests.
-The diversity is incredible if you venture further from the city where you can see several different monkeys, smaller mammals, fascinating snakes and lizards, interesting plants, giant trees, and many colorful birds.
+To see the most animals and plants, it’s best to visit an Amazon Rainforest lodge over 100 km from Iquitos, such as the Tahuayo Lodge mentioned above.
+There won’t be a high diversity of wildlife closer in because of the city’s impact on surrounding forests.
+The diversity is incredible if you venture farther from the city, however, where you can see several different monkeys, smaller mammals, fascinating snakes and lizards, interesting plants, giant trees, and many colorful birds.

 Although wildlife-watching is said to be better in the dry season, the wetter months (October/November to May/June) are when many plants and trees drop their fruit.
 The ripe fruit is what attracts animals like monkeys and birds, which feed on the seasonal fruit buffet.
 The months with the most fruit are from January to April.
 This is also when the forest blooms and the best time to see the most plants in flower in the Tamshiyacu Tahuayo Reserve is between January and June.